Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 cpackget update-index --sparse
 ```

-To download all PDSC files that are available in the public index use the option `--all-pdsc-files`.
+To download all PDSC files that are available in the public index, use the option `--all-pdsc-files`.

 ```bash
 cpackget update-index --all-pdsc-files